Battle for Sevastopol: Production

-The filming began in 2012 after the first archive material devoted to Pavlichenko was examined.
+Filming began in 2012 after the first archive material devoted to Pavlichenko was examined.
 Serhiy Mokrytskyi, who is better known as a cinematographer, served as director; after his arrival, the plot was altered to more closely match Pavlichenko's life.
 During production, there was concern of the growing political tension between Russia and Ukraine.
-However, the film was successfully released in both countries on the same day, in each country's own respective language.
+The film was released in both countries on the same day in each country's own respective language, though the film's title was changed to Unbreakable for its release in Ukraine.

 Box office

-The movie grossed RUB 435,468,256 ($8,702,274) in the Russian box office against a budget of RUB 124,000,000 and hence was a commercial success.
+The film grossed RUB 435,468,256 ($8,702,274) in the Russian box office against a budget of RUB 124,000,000 and hence was a commercial success.